un-knower/blog-1/oozie纪要.md

         grant all privileges on ooziedb to 'oozie'@'localhost' identified by 'passwd';
         grant all privileges on ooziedb to 'oozie'@'%' identified by 'passwd';
         flush privileges;

+        -- ERROR 1045 (28000): Access denied for user 'root'@'localhost' (using password: NO)

     ```
 2. 修改配置使用mysql数据库
     ``` xml